-We have up-to-the-minute lecture theatres and teaching laboratories, including specialist labs in the Darwin Building.
+We have up-to-the-minute lecture theatres and teaching laboratories, including specialist labs in the Charles Darwin Building.

 Our £7m development includes a dedicated microbiology lab, a forensics lab and a large climate controlled chamber.
 These facilities cement the University’s status as one of the best learning environments in the UK.

 Area of natural interest